WiFi Doesn’t have a valid IP configuration error is a rather annoying problem that is bound to happen at inopportune times.

 - Locate your antivirus program

-Check to see if the issue of WiFi Doesn’t have a valid IP configuration still persists, if it does.
+Check to see if the issue of WiFi Doesn’t have a valid IP configuration persists; if it does.
 Proceed to the next step.

 Solution 5: Reset Windows Firewall Settings

-You could possibly have messed with an internet connection rule in your firewall settings, to restore your settings to default, do the following.
+You could have messed with an internet connection rule in your firewall settings.
+To restore your settings to default, do the following.

-- Press Window Key + R on your screen and type firewall.cpl in the screen
+- Press Window Key + R on your screen and type firewall.cpl on the screen

 - Click OK

-- On the Windows Defender Firewall screen, Click on “Restore defaults” in the left panel
+- Click “Restore defaults” in the left panel on the Windows Defender Firewall screen.

-- Follow the on screen instructions to restore the Windows defender firewall setting on your device.
+- Follow the on-screen instructions to restore your device’s Windows defender firewall setting.

-If the network problem is still stubbornly resisting your efforts to fix it, go to the next step.
+If the network problem still stubbornly resists your efforts to fix it, go to the next step.

 Solution 6: Release and Renew IP Address

-Releasing and renewing your IP Address with the usage of command prompt can be the quickest solution to the WiFi Doesn’t have a valid IP configuration error.
+Releasing and renewing your IP Address with the command prompt can be the quickest solution to the WiFi.
+Doesn’t have a valid IP configuration error.

 - Type “exit” to leave the command prompt

-First command will release your currently assigned IP address to your device and the second command will renew the IP address to your device.
+The first command will release your currently assigned IP address to your device, and the second command will renew the IP address to your device.

-After performing this solution you will be assigned a new IP address to your device.
-If you are having this error WiFi Doesn’t have a valid IP configuration still persists due to IP address conflicts, Hopefully your WiFi might work after this.
-If it doesn’t, proceed as usual to the next recommended steps.
+After performing this solution, you will be assigned a new IP address to your device.
+If you are having this error, WiFi Doesn’t have a valid IP configuration that persists due to IP address conflicts.
+Hopefully, your WiFi might work after this.
+If it doesn’t, proceed as usual to the recommended steps.

 Solution 7: Manually entering the IP Information